crayzeewulf/libserial/README.md

 make -f Makefile.dist
 ```

+You can skip this step if you are using a release package (which already contains the `configure` script).
 Once you have the `configure` script, run the following commands:

 ```shell
 ./configure